RapidAPI/DevRel-Stack-Data/guides/posts/geocoding/post.md

 ![Subscribe to the API](https://raw.githubusercontent.com/RapidAPI/DevRel-Stack-Data/production/guides/posts/geocoding/images/subscribe.png)

 Once you click the button, you will be redirected to the pricing page, which will show the subscription packages for the API.
-The free plan allows up to 100 requests per month.
-We are going to subscribe to the free plan for this guide.
+The free plan allows up to 100 requests per month, so we will subscribe to the free plan for this guide.

 ### Testing the API